Frederick Douglass Home - Cedar Hill, Washington, D.C.

 The next stop on the road to freedom for Douglass was New Bedford, Massachusetts, where he began socially interacting with other free black citizens in a local church and at anti-abolitionist meetings, eventually giving the first of many famous speeches at an annual convention in Nantucket of The Massachusetts Anti-Slavery Society in 1841.
 By 1843, Douglass was a featured speaker across The United States on the traveling American Anti-Slavery’s Hundred Conventions project, and also became a signatory of The Declaration of Sentiments at the Seneca Falls Convention.
 Douglass’ biggest accomplishment came with the publishing of his auto-biography in 1845, even though early critics of the book claimed that it must have been written by an educated white man; doubting that a former slave could use the English language so proficiently.
 Despite the critics, the book became a bestseller, and Douglass continued to revise and re-release the book as his life and experiences progressed.
 The most famous black man in the country, Douglass was soon called on to give lectures and speeches in Protestant Churches throughout Ireland and Great Britain, where his fame was met with the same eagerness that he experienced in the States.

 During The Civil War, Douglass became one of the most outspoken citizens of the African-American community to claim that slaves should be allowed to be free citizens and help in the war effort for their own freedom.
-The key event of the signing of the Emancipation Proclamation on December 31st, 1862 by President Lincoln allowed the now-free slaves to do such that; Douglass further worked with Lincoln personally on such issues as racial equality and treatment of former slaves.
+The key event was the signing of the Emancipation Proclamation on December 31st, 1862 by President Lincoln allowed the slaves to be free.
+Douglass further worked with Lincoln personally on such issues as racial equality and treatment of former slaves.
 This work with Lincoln led to Douglass’ political career, working on political campaigns for Ulysses S. Grant and Victoria Woodruff.
 At Lincoln’s memorial service, Douglass was encouraged to give an oral tribute to the assassinated president, after the main speaker’s eulogy proved insufficient.

 In 1877, approaching the end of his life, Douglass purchased a fine home in Washington, D.C., along the Anacostia River, named Cedar Hill.
 His work on the house expanded it to 21 rooms, and the property to 15 acres.
 On February 20, 1895, Douglass passed away of a heart attack, after returning home from giving a speech that received a standing ovation at a meeting of The National Council of Women.
 He was buried in Mount Hope Cemetery in New York, far away from his Cedar Hill and adopted city.